On the connection between galaxy orientation and halo absorption properties: Morphological Analysis

 \section{Morphological Analysis}

-We employ \texttt{GALFIT} \citep[][]{GALFIT} to constrain the morphologies of all 87 galaxies in our sample. \texttt{GALFIT} requires as inputs an image of the galaxy–quasar pair, a point-spread function (PSF) image, and a corresponding sigma (noise) image.
-It returns the set of best-fit morphological parameters that reproduce the observed two-dimensional surface-brightness distribution of each object, as well as a residual image obtained by subtracting the best-fit model from the data.
-Examples of the galaxy–quasar pairs and their associated residuals produced by \texttt{GALFIT} are shown in Figure~\ref{fig:gal_grid}.
+We employ \texttt{GALFIT} \citep[][]{GALFIT} to constrain the morphologies of all 87 galaxies in our sample.
 As described in \S,\ref{sec:sample}, the imaging data are retrieved from the DECaLS archive together with the associated inverse-variance maps, which are subsequently converted to the corresponding noise image.
 The morphological analysis is performed using the $r$-band images, which offer an optimal balance between depth and image quality \citep[see Table~4 in][]{Dey2019}.

+\texttt{GALFIT} requires as inputs an image of the galaxy–quasar pair, a point-spread function (PSF) image, and a corresponding sigma (noise) image.
+It returns the set of best-fit morphological parameters that reproduce the observed two-dimensional surface-brightness distribution for each object, along with a residual image obtained by subtracting the best-fit model from the data.
 Following standard practice, each galaxy is modeled with a PSF-convolved \citet{Sersic:1968} profile to account for the atmospheric seeing smoothing.
 The expected intrinsic flux at pixel ($x$, $y$) for a S\'ersic profile is given by

 with $b_n$ coupled to the S\'ersic index $n$ such that the flux enclosed within the effective radius $r_e$ equals half of the total galaxy flux.
 The radial coordinate is defined as $r=\sqrt{(x-x_0)^2+(y-y_0)^2}$, where ($x_0$, $y_0$) marks the galaxy center.
 To account for the apparent ellipticity of the two-dimensional isophotal structure, the model includes an axis ratio $b/a$, corresponding to an inclination angle, $i=\arccos(b/a)$, for disky galaxies, and a position angle PA describing the orientation of the major axis relative to the cardinal direction.
 The morphological parameters provided by \texttt{GALFIT} for extended galaxy profiles are, therefore, $x_0$, $y_0$, $r_e$, $b_n$, $n$, $b/a$, and PA, in addition to a sky background.
 This intrinsic S\'ersic model is then convolved with a Gaussian PSF with the FWHM determined empirically using stars in each field before being compared to the data.
 As evident in Figure \ref{fig:gal_grid}, an accurate determination of the galaxy morphology requires simultaneous modeling of the QSO light for close galaxy-QSO pairs (e.g., SDSSJ090519.72$+$084914.02).
 A point source model is, therefore, added for modeling the QSO light.